Is it harder, to give up a genetics, as a traditional surrogate?

 Is it harder, emotionally, to relinquish a child, as a traditional surrogate?

 There aren’t many traditional surrogates, many less than gestational surrogates.
-And most surrogates have only experienced one or the other, so it is difficult to say whether relinquishing as a traditional surrogate is any harder than as a gestational surrogate.
+And most surrogates have only experienced either being a traditional, or a gestational surrogate, so it is difficult to say whether relinquishing as a traditional surrogate is any harder than as a gestational surrogate.
 But I also know many traditional surrogates, ten that I can think of off the top of my head, that have birthed in the last two years, and none of them have had difficulty relinquishing the child.
 All the traditional surrogates I have spent time with are happy, satisfied with their experience and comfortable with having relinquished the child.
 Any of us who have faced challenges in our journeys do not ascribe it to the genetic relationship with the child.

 What conclusions can we draw from all of this?